 Built-in gas grills are a great way to enhance your outdoor space.
 Sure, you can opt for one that’s moveable, but especially if you have an outdoor kitchen, a grill as a permanent fixture completes the space and can act as a centerpiece.
-Built-in outdoor grill designs are wide and far, with something for everyone and a lot of options to choose from.
+If you’re considering a built-in outdoor grill, it might be worth noting that there a lot of options, as the designs are far and wide, and there’s always something for everyone.

 Gas grills are separated into two different types: propane and natural gas.
 Before choosing a design for your built-in grill, you should choose which type you want to use.
 A built-in natural gas grill will be a bit more complicated and costly.
 Natural gas grills cook with, well, natural gas, which requires a gas line to be run from your house to the grill.
 This can limit where you put it in your yard and will increase your overall cost (unless you already have a gas line from a previous installation).

 A built-in propane gas grill may be a more affordable option as it runs off of a propane tank and you won’t have to worry about where or how to install a gas line.
 In both cases, the gas will cook your food just fine, so it boils down to what you can afford and what you prefer.
 There are also built-in charcoal and electric gas grill options, if you find that cooking with a gas grill isn’t for you.

 When selecting the design of your built-in grill, you’ll want to consider the space you’re working with, any furniture you already have, and the overall style you want for your outdoor space.
 There are quite a few elements you can choose from/incorporate with your built-in grill, lending creativity where moveable grills do not.